Last Updated on 2023/10/05

 Myths and Legends Surrounding Anqi Sheng.

 Anqi Sheng (安期生) is a mysterious and legendary figure in Chinese mythology and Taoist tradition, believed to be an immortal adept who lived during the Warring States period (475-221 BCE).
 Often associated with supernatural abilities, the pursuit of immortality, and the practice of alchemy, Anqi Sheng’s legend has captivated and inspired generations of scholars, artists, and the general public.
-This article delves into the life and legacy of Anqi Sheng, exploring his origins, myths surrounding his life, and the influence he has had on Chinese culture and beyond.

 Related articles: Xu Fu And The Quest For Immortality